kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 4.md

 * Assess how data-driven insights from market research can improve requirements definition and vendor engagement

 ---

+## Building Your Market Research Toolkit

+### Build Your Personalized Acquisition Toolkit

+As you move through this course, you’ll be exposed to a wide range of market research tools, strategies, and resources.
+But not everything will resonate with everyone.
+That’s why you’ll create your own Acquisition Toolkit—a living, personal resource that helps you capture what works for *you*, what you want to explore more, and what might help you in real-world procurement work.

+This Toolkit is yours to build and shape.
+Use it to document:

+* New tools or websites you discover
+* Blogs, articles, or guides you found helpful
+* Concepts or ideas you want to try in your work
+* Data sources or vendor lists you want to keep handy
+* Questions or reflections as you test ideas

+By the end of the course, this toolkit becomes a go-to reference guide, a record of your learning journey, and a cheat sheet for future procurements.

+**Example Resources You Might Include:**

+* A Medium blog post that helped you understand the Software as a Service (SaaS) marketplace
+* A link to [Reddit’s r/sysadmin](https://www.reddit.com/r/sysadmin/) for understanding IT culture
+* A useful past Request for Information (RFI) on [SAM.gov](https://sam.gov)
+* A federal GitHub repo you didn’t know existed
+* A source for open datasets like [data.gov](https://data.gov)
+* A PDF of a General Services Administration (GSA) Emerging Tech report
+* A quote or idea from a guest speaker you want to remember
+* A visualization tool or AI prompt that saved you time

+#### Concepts I Want to Try:

+* Use a short video in future RFIs to explain context
+* Send a Google Form instead of a 5-page RFI
+* Try drafting a “challenge brief” instead of a traditional Statement of Objectives (SOO)

+#### Helpful Articles, Blogs, or Posts:

+* *“How Startups Read Your RFI” – Medium post* → Gave me a new perspective on industry’s point of viewPOV
+* *DSC’s Guide to AI in Procurement* → Helped clarify what’s hype vs helpful

+#### Data Sources & Reports:

+* [Data.gov](https://data.gov) → For understanding digital inclusion metrics
+* Government Accountability Office (GAO) Reports on Agile Contracts → Reference for senior leadership buy-in

+#### Ongoing Questions:

+* How do I figure out if I’m asking too much in my RFI?
+* When is it okay to skip an RFI entirely?
+* How do small businesses *actually* find out about opportunities?

+#### Assignment Instructions:

+1. Start your Toolkit in the first week of the course and organize it however makes sense for you\!
+2. Add to it weekly based on readings, lectures, personal exploration, or class discussions.
+3. Share a few highlights from your Toolkit near the end of the course (not graded—just shared insights).

+---

 ## **Responsible Pre-Solicitation Communication**

 ### Introduction